 The University of Texas at Arlington (UTA) is committed to ensuring the privacy and accuracy of your confidential information.
-This notice provides information regarding use of UTA’s website and mobile application and your rights under the European Union General Data Protection Regulation (“GDPR”).
+This notice provides information regarding use of UTA’s website and mobile application and your rights under applicable data protection laws and the European Union General Data Protection Regulation (“GDPR”).

-UTA Web servers generate logs that may contain the following information:
+UTA Web servers and web service providers may collect the following information:

 - Internet address (IP address) of computer being used